deep-entertainment/safehouse/design/gdd.md

 #### PUZZLE 2.2: Getting the phone back

+#hints "I need my phone back.", "How can I get my phone back?"

 Go into the [kitchen](locations/kitchen.md) and look through the [kitchen_hatch](items/kitchen_hatch.md).
 The scene is switched to [living_room](locations/living_room.md) with [marjorie](characters/marjorie.md) looking through the [living_room_hatch](items/living_room_hatch.md).
 Wait for [rebeca](characters/rebeca.md) to lean to the left and read the file to snatch the [smartphone](items/smartphone.md) out of [rebeca](characters/rebeca.md)'s [pocket](items/pocket.md).

 #### PUZZLE 2.3: Finding the wifi router

+#hints "Let's look Jacob up online.", "Maybe I can find the password for the Wifi somewhere.", "Don't they write the password of Wifis on these internet boxes?", "There needs to be one of this internet boxes somewhere!", "I wonder, what's under this floor board.", "The password doesn't work on the internet box.
+But why would they write it there then?", "Maybe that note from the trash can helps with the Wifi password."

 Turn on the [smartphone](items/smartphone.md).
 Switch to [smartphone](closeups/smartphone.md), it shows no mobile connection, but an accessible wifi.
 Connecting to it requires a password though.